hingler/nekogirl-valhalla/README.md

 # nekogirl-valhalla

-a small library of typescript classes
+a library of implementation agnostic typescript libraries for use across whatever projects i need done